-Our team includes eight PhD researchers with degrees ranging from civil, environmental, and mechanical engineering to energy resources, chemistry, and environmental health.
+Our team includes researchers with degrees ranging from civil, environmental, and mechanical engineering to energy resources, chemistry, and environmental health.
 We also have four professional engineers on staff, covering civil, mechanical, and electrical engineering.

 - Technical design and system integration